brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 This week I watched Attenborough's latest _A Life On Our Planet_ (a single film rather than a series) and would recommend it.
 It's the same beautiful footage that we've come to expect from _Planet Earth_ and nominally framed as a biography of Attenborough himself, but Attenborough is careful to remind us that humanity's impact has been significant, even within just the bounds of his own lifetime, having vastly increased our population, decreased the wild habitat left on Earth, and created astounding amounts of pollution.
 He describes how noticeably more difficult it is to find wildlife for his current productions compared to those earlier in his career -- Earth's biodiversity has been shrinking, and still is.

 He goes on to point out that although it's a difficult problem, there are quite a few remediations which we know to be effective.
 Richer and better-educated societies have fewer children -- reducing global poverty and educating young girls would stabilize human population.
-Protecting even a third of coastal areas from fishing would produce a huge opportunity for marine populations to stabilize.
+Protecting even a third of coastal areas from fishing would produce a disproportionately large opportunity for marine populations to stabilize.
 Diets with a heavier emphasis on plants over meats are vastly more eco-efficient.
-Countries like Costa Rica are role models in how it's possible to reverse deforestation.
+Countries like Costa Rica act as real world role models in how it's possible to reverse deforestation.

 ![A Life On This Planet -- Chernobyl](/assets/images/nanoglyphs/016-postgres-13/life-planet-chernobyl@2x.jpg)

 ![A Life On This Planet -- City](/assets/images/nanoglyphs/016-postgres-13/life-planet-city@2x.jpg)

-Very few people explicitly think of themselves as nihilists, but I'd argue that practically all of us are -- we all know more or less about these problems, and know that what we're doing is unsustainable, but have unconsciously given up on getting traction on any of the major changes needed to solve them.
+Very few people explicitly think of themselves as nihilists, but practically all of us are -- we all know more or less about these problems, and know that what we're doing is unsustainable, but have unconsciously given up on getting traction on any of the major changes needed to solve them.
+Well, everyone except maybe Bill Gates that is.
 I'm reminded of Alfonso Cuarón's excellent _Children of Men_ where Clive Owen's character asks his cousin, "In a hundred years, there won't be one sad fuck to look at any of this.
 What keeps you going?"

 He replies, "You know what it is Theo?
 I just don't think about it."